Preparing for Birth: Setting the Stage

 What is the rate of cesarean births compared to other hospitals?

-Home births are currently steadily gaining popularity.
-As the name suggests, you give birth to your child at home.
-To optimally prepare for such a birth, you should look for a midwife who specializes in home births.
-The birthing center, on the other hand, is a middle ground between home birth and hospital.
-These houses are cozily furnished, operated by midwives, and still have good medical care access.
-A special feature of birthing centers is that the expectant parents meet and get to know their midwives (yes, it's often a whole team) regularly in the months before the birth.
-This creates a close relationship of trust that helps many during childbirth.
-As mentioned above, births at a birthing center are statistically as safe as in the hospital.
-At the same time, birthing centers often manage with fewer interventions (for example, PDAs are not allowed at all).
+The birth center, on the other hand, is a middle ground between home birth and clinic.
+These centers are homely, operated by midwives, yet have good access to medical care.
+What is special about birth centers is that expectant mothers meet and get to know their midwives (yes, it is often a whole team) regularly in the months leading up to the birth.
+This creates a close trust relationship that helps many to remain relaxed during birth.
+As mentioned earlier, births in birth centers are statistically as safe as in hospitals.
+At the same time, birth centers often require fewer interventions (e.g., epidurals cannot be given).

 Photo by John Looy on Unsplash

 A birth is a special and intimate moment.
-Think carefully beforehand about who you want to share this moment with and who can be a help to you.
-The birth is your moment, and you don’t have to share it with anyone you don’t truly want there.
-Besides your partner, your own mother, sister, or other relatives and friends can also enrich your birth team.
+Think carefully beforehand about who you want to share this moment with and who can be of help to you.
+The birth is your moment, and you don't have to share it with anyone you do not truly want to be there.
+Besides your partner, your mother, sister, or other relatives and friends may enrich your birth team.

-The companion can significantly and positively influence the overall mood during birth.
-Ideally, you choose someone familiar who radiates calm and security, even when things get turbulent.
-On the other hand, people who can't stand the sight of blood or get nervous easily are not much help.
+The accompanying person can significantly and positively influence the mood during the birth.
+Ideally, you choose someone familiar who exudes calm and security, even when things get turbulent.
+People who cannot stand the sight of blood or become easily nervous themselves are not much help.

-You and your companion should understand that the birth will proceed according to your rules, which is why you should involve them in the birth preparations.
-During the birth, needs can change drastically, and what feels good in one moment might be entirely wrong in the next.
-Your companion should be able to adapt to your needs and not take it personally if you push them away.
-In addition, you could and should discuss beforehand how your companion can support you best.
-Share with them before the birth what relaxes you, what music you enjoy, and any wishes you have for the birth.
-If you’re unable to think clearly during the birth, they must be able to act without specific instructions.
+You and your companion should be clear that the birth proceeds according to your rules, which is why you should involve them in the birth preparations.
+During the birth, needs can fluctuate greatly, and what feels right at one moment may feel completely wrong at the next.
+Your companion should be able to adapt to your needs and not take it personally if you dismiss them.
+Additionally, you can and should discuss beforehand how your companion can best support you.
+Tell him or her before the birth what relaxes you, which music benefits you, and what wishes you have for the birth.
+Should you be unable to think clearly during the birth, the person must also be able to act without specific instructions.

-Apart from your companion, you can also set additional conditions.
-Hence, you decide yourself when, how long, and whether you want a midwife by your side at all.
-Maybe you feel more secure if someone regularly checks on you or stays with you.
-Maybe, however, you want to focus entirely on yourself.
-In that case, you can arrange with the staff that they only enter the room if you press the call button.
+Apart from your companion, you can also determine further parameters.
+Thus, you decide for yourself when, how long, and if you even want a midwife by your side.
+Perhaps you feel safer if someone regularly checks on you or stays with you.
+But maybe you want to focus entirely on yourself.
+In that case, you can agree with the staff that they only enter the room when you ring the bell.

-To properly prepare for the birth, you should consider what your ideal birth looks like.
+To prepare well for the birth, you should consider what your ideal birth would look like.
 For this, you should ask yourself the following questions and discuss your ideas with your midwife:

 -

 How much space do I need?
-Do I want to stay active during the labor phase?
+Do I want to stay active during labor?
 Like walking around or bouncing on an exercise ball?
-Or do I prefer a bed or a cozy recliner?
+Or do I prefer a bed or a comfortable couch?

 -